adudu21isme/rbxrulebreakers/.github/ISSUE_TEMPLATE/user-report.md

 **Video Evidence**
 Clear proof of the user exploiting.
-Press the roblox ESC Menu, show their username and click on their username on the In-game Playerlist
+Press the roblox ESC Menu, show their username and click their username on the in-game playerlist

 **UserId or Username**